 A fully synced Ethereum client

 Ethereum client is required to synchronize transactions on the OMG Network with the Ethereum Network.
 The easiest way to have a full ETH client is to use one of the Ethereum infrastructure providers.
-Our team has tried Infura and Geth but other providers may work too.
+Our team has tried and but other providers may work too.

 Supported Platforms